 The health care provider might feel a small lump under the nipple, but this lump cannot always be felt.
-There may be discharge from the breast.
+There may be discharge from the nipple.

-A mammogram often does not show papillomas.
+A mammogram should be performed, but may not show a papilloma.
 Ultrasound may be helpful.

 Other tests include:

-The involved duct is removed with surgery and the cells are checked for cancer (biopsy).
+The duct is removed with surgery.
+The cells are checked for cancer (biopsy).

 Complications of surgery can include bleeding, infection, and anesthesia risks.
 If the biopsy shows cancer, you may need further surgery.

 There is no known way to prevent intraductal papilloma.

-- Last Reviewed on 11/16/2011
+- Last reviewed on 10/2/2015